chongweiguan/Soar/README.md

-# soar
+# Wings Education

-A new Flutter project.
+A new project for me to practice using Flutter, Dart and Firebase.
+Will continue building this application further

 ## Getting Started